Tree-based methods for length-biased survival data: Simulation Study

+Figure~\ref{fig3:ANOVA} presents main effects plots for the difference of integrated $L_2$-distance between LTRC-CIT and the proposed LBRC-CITs.
+The main effect on the failure time distribution is omitted because it is not the focus of this analysis.
+The overall positive location of the effects indicates that all four LBRC-CIT variants provide a more accurate estimation of the unbiased survival function than LTRC-CIT.
 Efficiency gains decrease with increasing sample size but become more pronounced under heavier censoring.
 Notably, in the tree-structured scenario, the gain from 20\% to 50\% censoring accounts for a substantial portion of the total main-effect variance.
-In contrast, the effect of censoring is comparatively minor in the linear and nonlinear settings.
-One possible explanation is that, when the model structure aligns with the data-generating process, LBRC-CIT can more effectively exploit information under high censoring.
-In misspecified settings, such as linear or nonlinear cases, the predictive accuracy is already limited by model fit, reducing the impact of improved censoring adjustment.
+In contrast, the effect of censoring is comparatively minor in the linear, nonlinear, and interaction settings.
+One possible explanation is that when the model structure aligns with the data-generating process, LBRC-CIT can more effectively exploit information in the presence of high censoring.
+In misspecified settings, the predictive accuracy is already limited by model fit, reducing the impact of improved censoring adjustment.

-Regarding the choice between MCLE and MFLE for variable selection, no meaningful difference in prediction performance is observed.
-This reflects their near-identical tree recovery rates in tree-structured data (Figure~\ref{fig1}) and also holds in the linear and nonlinear scenarios.
-In contrast, when comparing the survival prediction estimators, MFLE consistently achieves lower integrated $L_2$-distance than MCLE across all data structures.
+Regarding the choice between MCLE and MFLE for variable selection, no meaningful differences in estimation performance are observed.
+This reflects their near-identical tree recovery rates in tree-structured data (Figure~\ref{fig2:Recovery_Rate}) and also holds in the linear and nonlinear scenarios.
+In contrast, when comparing unbiased survival function estimators, MFLE consistently achieves a lower integrated $L_2$-distance than MCLE across all data structures.

 Having compared all four LBRC-CIT variants across splitting and prediction strategies, we now focus on two representative versions: LBRC-CIT(F,F) (denoted LBRC-CIT-F) and LBRC-CIT(C,C) (denoted LBRC-CIT-C).